 - Articulate an ethical response to issues using a personal worldview.

 - Apply problem solving across disciplines through critical thinking, quantitative, and qualitative skills.

 - Describe ways humans address their condition through imaginative work (Art, Literature, Media, etc.).

 - Illustrate aspects of their personal and professional well-being (Spiritual, Physical, Emotional, Cognitive, Relational, and Meaning).

 - Analyze aspects of the world through a Christian view.

 - Analyze leadership and business practices within organizations.

-- Apply appropriate technology and information literacy in business and leadership decisions.
+- Apply appropriate technology and information literacy in decision making.

 - Meet the general requirements for admission to the College of Adult & Professional Studies.

 - Have an evaluation completed to determine how outstanding course requirements or needed credits, if any, will be fulfilled.